kenfelix/FoondaMate-coding-challenge-002/README.md

     http://127.0.0.1:8000/docs to see the api
     http://127.0.0.1:3000 to get access to the nextjs frontend

+    NOTE: frontend is not completed but all functionalities can be accessed via the API docs

 To see the runing containers in docker, enter in the terminal:

     $ docker ps